Elleined/go-file-server-api/README.md

 ## File env config
 1. MAX_FILE_SIZE: consumer can supply the max size allowed.
 2. MAX_FILE_SIZE_TYPE: consumer can supply the size_type.
-3. ALLOWED_FILE_TYPES: consumer can supply the only allowed file types to be uploaded
+3. ALLOWED_FILE_EXTENSIONS: consumer can supply the only allowed file types to be uploaded

 ## File name
 1. consumer can supply the file name, if not specified it will default to uuid + filename